ranvijay12345/ranvijay12345/README.md

 - 👋 Hi, I’m Ranvijay Patel.
-I am a final-year student at IIIT Guwahati, majoring in Computer Science and Engineering (CSE) branch.
+I have completed my B. Tech from IIIT Guwahati, majoring in Computer Science and Engineering (CSE) branch.

+- Ex.
+SDE Intern at Thinkseed Systems.

+- Currently, working as a Software Developer at Thinkseed Systems.

 - I like Problem Solving, doing DSA problems, and also Interested in web development.
 - I have solved 600+ questions on GeeksforGeeks, Leetcode, and InterviewBit.
 - completed the 1 month of Web-Development training.